 So a child might have been left on their own for too long, or might find its mother or father sometimes unpredictable or frightening, possibly abusive and traumatising.

-- neglect by parents,
+- neglect, and, or inconsistent care by parents,

 - separation from parents due to death or divorce, or